-A Metro stop at Meadway, connecting it with the City Centre, East Birmingham and beyond.
-Planned improvements to Lea Hall rail station, will make getting around easier and safer.
+A Metro stop at Meadway, connecting it with the city centre, East Birmingham and beyond; and planned improvements to Lea Hall rail station, will make getting around easier and safer.
+This will help create a more sustainable centre where public transport is a realistic option, reducing car dependence which in turn improves air quality and reduces emissions.